 “The teacher shortage is the biggest threat to public education.
 Too many students are beginning and ending a school year with long-term substitutes in their classrooms because no one is applying for the opening.”(Michigan Department of Education, 2020)

 As part of Michigan’s Top Ten Strategic Education Plan, the Michigan Board of Education and State Superintendent set goals around increasing the number of certified teachers in areas of shortage as well as setting metrics for increasing the number of teachers of color.
 MDE has enacted a number of measures — including professional development grants, the Welcome Back Proud Michigan Educator campaign, and the Future Proud MI Educator program — designed to entice certified teachers back to the classroom as well as to attract a diverse group of new prospective teachers.
 Further, MDE has approved alternative routes to teacher education.
-One such model, deployed by the Detroit Public Community School District (DPSCD), is the On the Rise Academy program, which supports current DPSCD employees who are prospective teachers in obtaining their initial teacher certification.
+One such model, deployed by the Detroit Public Community School District (DPCSD), is the On the Rise Academy program, which supports current DPCSD employees who are prospective teachers in obtaining their initial teacher certification.
 This program also supports currently certified teachers in obtaining additional endorsements in mathematics, science, and elementary education.
 The effectiveness of MDE’s initiatives, and those of local districts, has yet to be determined.

 Equity in Online Education in Michigan